wijeremy/code-quiz/README.md

         * If it's incorrect, wait 10 seconds and then display the next question.
     * Initialize the questionDisplay() function:
         * A question will be fed into the jumbotron.
-        * Its answers will be fed into the buttons
+        * Its answers will be fed into the buttons.
+        * The veracity of the answer should be added at a data attribute to that button.
         * The questions should be in a random order.
         * The answers should be in a random order.
         * Each time a question is used, we will tick up on the currentQuestion variable (which starts at 0).